wunderdogsw/wundernut-vol13/README.md

 ## Instructions & requirements

 Create a solution that outputs an answer to how long is the shortest path for the hero to get to the end of the maze while avoiding the dragon moving toward the hero.
 The maze is represented as a matrix of emojis.
 The maze is given as an input and can have different layouts, sizes, and starting positions.
+Consider also error handling for scenarios where the maze doesn't have any path to the end or the maze doesn't have any path to the end where the hero would avoid the dragon.

 ### Maze cells:
 * 🏃 is the hero starting position